Naramau

-Chobepur is a suburb in Kanpur, India, situated about 25 km from Kanpur on the Grand Trunk Road to Delhi.The population was 2000 at the 2001 census.
-It has 75% of literacy and is 5 km from Mandhana, a Kanpur suburb.
+Naramau is a suburb of Kanpur, India, situated about 25 km from Kanpur on the Grand Trunk Road to Delhi.
+It is 5 km from Mandhana, a Kanpur suburb.

 Transport

 By road

-aramau has a bus station and UPSRTC Busses of Kanpur have routes from Naramau to different localities.
+Naramau has a bus station and UPSRTC Busses of Kanpur have routes from Naramau to different localities.

 By rail

 Mandhana, nearest railway station on the Kanpur-Farrukhabad line.

 By air

 Flight Laboratory, IIT Kanpur is nearest airport.

 Tourist attractions

 The pilgrimage spot of Bithoor is 10 km from the town.

+Education

+There are several schools, including St. Xavier's School.